Ericawanja/Fullstack-javascript-training/5. ReactJs/8.context/contextdemo/README.md

 # Context Api
+CreateContext makes it possible to create global or semi global data that can be accessed  by nested components.
+This helps solve the issued of prop drilling.

 A simple demo illustrating how to create a theme switcher using context api.
 ## To check the demo
 - Fork the repo